Fund for the Future

 Over the last 60 years AMIGOS has continued to build youth leaders committed to service.
 Today, AMIGOS programs give volunteers the opportunity to travel and engage in issues such as biodiversity, eco-tourism, environmental conservation, community health, microenterprise, cultural connection through sports, and sustainability.

-During the pandemic, we leveraged deep institutional knowledge to design virtual programs, create in-person group experiences, and involve more Latin American youth volunteers and Project Staff team members.
+…we leveraged deep institutional knowledge to design virtual programs, create in-person group experiences, and involve more Latin American youth volunteers and Project Staff team members.
 We were among the first to cancel in-person programming, and also among the first to bring it back.
 The ability to innovate and adapt is buried deep in this organization’s DNA.

 One truth remains constant: